organicmaps/organicmaps.github.io/content/faq/map-05-one-hand-zoom/index.md

 Tap twice on map and on the second tap just slide your finger up and down to zoom in and zoom out respectively.

-This gesture works on Android and iOS and not only in OrganicMaps.
+This gesture works on Android and iOS and not only in Organic Maps.